The Negro Soldier: History

 The film began shooting in 1943.
 The movie crew traveled the United States, visiting over 19 army posts.
 The final movie was 43 minutes long and received official support in 1944.
 At first, The Negro Soldier was intended for only African-American troops; however, the creators of the film decided that they wanted to distribute the film to a wider military and civil audience.
 Nobody was certain what the impact of the film would have on viewers, and many people feared that African-Americans would have a negative response to the film.
 However, when the first African-American troops saw the film, they insisted that all African-American troops should see it.
 Furthermore, after both African-Americans and whites were surveyed about their response to the film, the filmmakers were shocked when over 80% of the white population thought the film should be shown to both black and white troops, as well as white civilians.

+Eventually, replacement centers all over the United States required their troops to watch The Negro Soldier.
+Almost all black soldiers and airmen saw the film, and many white soldiers watched the film during orientation programs.
+Although the film had been made solely for a military audience, Capra and the rest of the film crew wanted to distribute the film commercially all over the United States as well.

+Film critic and author James Agee commented incisively on it in 1944:

+The Army Orientation film The Negro Soldier is straight and decent as far as it goes, and means a good deal, I gather, to most of the Negro soldiers who have seen it.
+It is also pitifully, painfully mild; but neither the film nor those who actually made it should be criticized for that.
+The mildness is, rather, a cruel measure of the utmost that the War Department dares or is willing to have said on the subject.
+The same mildness makes the film amenable to very broad public distribution, without wholly obviating its almost certain good effect upon a massive white audience which needs to be reached and influenced, however tamely.
+Whether tougher treatments ever get to the screen depends, in part, on how many people see this one.
+And that may largely depend on the efforts of the Negroes and whites whom this particular film is surest to disappoint.
+For I suspect that most exhibitors are going to need encouragement from the audience, in one form or another, to ask for the film at all—to say nothing of advertising it.
+And I believe that to many people the screen presentation of the Negro as something other than a clown, a burnt-cork Job, or a plain imbecile, will be more startling and more instructive than we are likely to imagine.